FHNW-Dream-Team/five-card-stud/README.md

 + Close program when user cancels "Adding Player" dialog after opening the game
 + Restyled player pane
 + Made sure players would be added by using the free space "below" (using FlowPane)
-+ Added a sorting mechanism for isStraight evaluation
++ Added a sorting mechanism for "isStraight" evaluation
 + Define max size a window can be resized according to player count
++ Fix "evaluateWinner" function not always working

 **by Sasa Trajkova**
 + Added shadow color